AI Cybersecurity Agent for Financial Services: 85% Faster Threat Response

 Solution

 The bank deployed an AI cybersecurity agent integrated with CrowdStrike Falcon for endpoint detection and Splunk for SIEM correlation.
 The agent ingested alerts from all security tools—EDR, firewall, email gateway, IAM, and DLP—and performed automated triage using behavioral analysis and contextual enrichment.
 For each alert, the agent correlated indicators across systems, checked threat intelligence feeds, assessed the asset's criticality (a teller workstation versus a core banking server), and assigned a risk score.
 Low-risk alerts were auto-closed with documentation.
 Medium-risk alerts were enriched with context and queued for analyst review with a recommended action.
-High-risk alerts triggered automated containment—network isolation, credential revocation, or session termination—within seconds, with analyst notification for confirmation.
-Implementation took 6 weeks including tuning for the bank's specific environment, regulatory requirements, and escalation procedures.
+High-risk alerts triggered automated containment—network isolation, credential revocation, or session termination—within seconds, with analyst notification for confirmation. ### Implementation timeline

 Results